toafez/HowTo_Linux.SSH.Terminal/README_en.md

     ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAACAQCbTJMv9N+pU8n7SaDa9RLazZwB+cR0ke2ggq/Xbria3fsuLGG/wrd5mOt1KYSg7FWiiHUSec0s1sX0OAbWk8qX47UaJKe7SP6so39kVjkRGINACsojvYI773LBpDuKmGzBqsTpBSlYLGLtA7rs669YSEV+8M6Z7NJj6YySDRBL/TSx/cjiJyh5h6yHwW/+nqzFBteqzVoBQ241nGdVzcb5S16DnJLhn2MB7es70yOzq02y5XpFSPswme6sH5/jIkNhp1OU2++jPxLNOkcN73WB3pc3jz7bZxkBSh7zJxy1o39kVjkRGISbznxxbIGDn20iAFoLF6IHl0mWhiuYVwSRjZ8M1Kf71qYv7X3RHMrKQQM5qYtpk/R0NdGrvemDP/5gAI0wOG1D/RQD8nBHzHwuNvLGLtA7rs66tcfj1g+jwwMPzEgX5MsisbIKfhwLJZE34zyfWDj/Vl5n44yG7/YDkYmxtPRsYbfLUm5D+q5dhm5+g3H8t0/eQXHel7chM5I8j4pElDhFOCF8jeaCeawxAGrRn6Dab93BHF1wwowOp4kVWKw0lnvTQfbcIc5BSrxR2uYfQk9dwiiDeE6npEN11mTezRN/tsZ6JE4OrPL8oGha7Fa73AIMvyo+/kKsl2wMpBHYRZq70dp0MTUfIAQPAvNM31yNY4B8oIKV+wBxXw== [USERNAME]@[CLIENT-PC]
     ```

-## Creating the authorised_keys file and adding your own public key
+## Creating the authorized_keys file and adding your own public key
-1. The **authorised_keys** file will later contain all the public keys of known remote servers that wish to access your client operating system to enable a passwordless SSH connection, in addition to your own key.
+1. The **authorized_keys** file will later contain all the public keys of known remote servers that wish to access your client operating system to enable a passwordless SSH connection, in addition to your own key.
 The following command adds your own public key to authorized_keys.
 If the file does not exist, it will be created automatically.

-    `cat id_rsa.pub >> ~/.ssh/authorised_keys`
+    `cat id_rsa.pub >> ~/.ssh/authorized_keys`

     _(Command **>** file = (overwrite) standard output of the command in the target file.)_.

     _(Command **>>** file = append the standard output of the command to the target file.)_.

     **Note:** The **tilde** character _(**~**)_ in the Linux file system represents the current user's home directory.
 This is a shortcut that allows users to access their own home directory without having to enter the full path.
-The path `~/.ssh/authorised_keys` is therefore identical to the path `/home/[USERNAME]/.ssh/authorised_keys`.
+The path `~/.ssh/authorized_keys` is therefore identical to the path `/home/[USERNAME]/.ssh/authorized_keys`.

 ## Adjusting folder and file permissions
 It is important that both the .ssh directory and the files in it have certain permissions to restrict unauthorised access and increase security.
 The command **chmod** _(stands for 'change mode')_ changes the permissions of folders and files, which are as follows.